IfeSunmola/Gutter-Ball/README.md

 ## WARNING:
 There are bug(s) present in this application.

-When moving, please consider that the player may be required to move in the opposite direction
+When moving, please consider that the player may be required to move in the opposite direction.

-When attempting to complete the game, please consider that a hint may be required for success
+When attempting to complete the game, please consider that a hint may be required for success.

-When completing levels, please consider why would someone leave *random* letters on the collectibles?
+When completing levels, please consider why someone would leave *random* letters on the collectibles.

 ###### NOTICE:
 Good luck, have fun.